 The following blog post is part of a blog series called "Comments on the Common Core," written by Eye On Education's Senior Editor, Lauren Davis.

-How are you teaching historical U.S. documents and other literary nonfiction?
-Leave me a comment!
+How are you teaching argument?
+Leave a comment!

-Previous Post: Tips for Teaching Visual Literacy for the Common Core
+Previous Post: Why Computer-Based Scoring for the Common Core Makes Me Uneasy